AllenSWDB/allenswdb.github.io/databook/glossary.md

   analysis require more stringent quality thresholds to ensure that all of the included units are well isolated from their neighbors.

-Vip inhibitory neuron
+VIP neuron
 Vasoactive-intestinal peptide-expressing interneuron
   A type of inhibitory interneuron expressing the molecular marker vasoactive-intestinal protein.
-Vip cells typically target {term}`Sst inhibitory neurons`s rather than excitatory neurons.
+VIP neurons typically target {term}`SST neurons`s rather than excitatory neurons.
 This role as a "disinhibitory specialist" is thought to be important for context-dependent modulation of cortical activity.
-Many Vip cells have a characteristic bipolar axon that points along the axis of the cortical column and are thus often called "bipolar cells".
+Many VIP neurons have a characteristic bipolar axon that points along the axis of the cortical column and are thus often called {term}`bipolar cell`s.

 Waveform
 Spike